Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Differential equations

 To validate these results, we also directly calculated the values of the MIs at $z=1/10$ using \texttt{AMFlow}.
 When comparing the directly calculated values at $z=1/10$ with those obtained via transportation from $z=1/100$, we have perfect agreement; this consistency makes us confident that the results for the MIs for each diagram at the 23 points mentioned above are very precise.
 This in turn also means that we have very precise numerical results for the contribution of the three classes of diagrams to the form factor $B$ (see Eq. (\ref{Mmui})) at these 23 points.

 Besides these numerical results, it is convenient to have also an analytic expression in terms of an asymptotic expansion around $z=0$ for these contributions to the form factor $B$.
 In particular, such an expression also covers the results for the (CKM unsuppressed) $u$-quark loops in the analogous process $b \to d \gamma$, where the corresponding $z$ is $m_u^2/m_c^2$, which is basically zero.
 The asymptotic expansion around $z=0$ can easily be constructed on a diagram-by-diagram basis with the program \texttt{DESolver}, using as input the differential equation matrix, as well as the boundary conditions for the MIs which we have calculated at $z=1/100$.
 We worked out this asymptotic expansion for the contribution to the form factor $B$ of all three classes of diagrams.
 For the ``mixed diagrams'' and for the ``bubble diagrams'', the obtained asymptotic formulas coincide very well with the 23 points.
-Only for ``$b$-leg diagrams'', we have noticed that this expansion breaks down within the physical $z$-range.
-This might be related to the presence of poles at $z=1/16$ in certain entries of the matrices (in diagrams 3-6) which define the differential equations; however, this ``hypothesis''remains uncertain.
+Only for ``$b$-leg diagrams'', we have noticed that this expansion breaks down within the physical $z$-range\footnote{We use numerical values $m_c \sim 1.0 \rm{ \ GeV},...,1.7 \rm{ \ GeV}$ and $m_b \sim 4.2 \rm{ \ GeV},...,5.0 \rm{ \ GeV}$ which correspond to $z \in [0.04,0.16]$.}.
+Detailed investigations show that the convergence radius is not large enough to cover the full relevant $z$-range for some of the master integrals associated with the diagrams 3-6; this is related to the presence of poles at $z=1/16$ in certain entries of the matrices which define the differential equations.
 In Figure \ref{fig:res_asym}, we combine the $\epsilon^0$ coefficients of the three classes of diagrams with the ``$s$-leg diagrams'' computed in \cite{Greub:2023msv}; the breakdown of the asymptotic expansion is clearly seen.